awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

 | `file_id` | binary\_integer | — | Yes | The file identifier of the temporary tablespace to resize\. |
 | `size` | varchar2 | — | Yes | You can specify the size in bytes \(the default\), kilobytes \(K\), megabytes \(M\), or gigabytes \(G\)\.   |

-The following examples resize a temporary tablespace named `TEMP` to the size of 4 gigabytes on a Read Replica\.
+The following examples resize a temporary tablespace named `TEMP` to the size of 4 gigabytes on a read replica\.

 ```
 exec rdsadmin.rdsadmin_util.resize_temp_tablespace('TEMP','4G');